 I wound up either winning or doing well enough in the science fair to proceed to the big show at YSU.
 It didn't hurt that one of the judges worked at Sheet and Tube (wink wink wink), saw the flag and pretty much fast tracked me.

 My name is Paul Grilli.
 I became interested in photography around 20 years ago when my cousin showed me a photo he took.
 It was a black and white photo of the locked gates at Republic Steel's Truscon division over on Albert street.
 I didn't know the first thing about photography, but I could see that it was symbolic and historic.
-Plus that shit looked cool.
+Plus it looked cool.

 I photograph/document the Rust Belt, the people in it, and the remaining industry.
 I do it because my Great Grandpa Grilli came over from Italy to Hillsville, PA and worked in US Steel's limestone mines there.
 Because he fed the blast furnaces.
 Because both of my grandpas were steelworkers.
 Because my dad made a living hauling hot open hearth slag out of the same mill his dad worked at, and fed his family hauling steel from Cleveland after the mills in Youngstown closed.
 Because it is in my blood.